gadget-framework/gadget2/docs/userguide.md

     doeseat                <0 or 1> ; 0 for not a predator, 1 for predator

-If the stock is not a predator, then the following sections don’t apply, and the next section of the input file is the initial conditions, given in section [sec:stockinitial] below.
+If the stock is not a predator, then the following sections don't apply, and the next section of the input file is the initial conditions, given in section [4.10](#sec:stockinitial){reference-type="ref" reference="sec:stockinitial"} below.
 If the stock is a predator, then it is necessary to specify information about the predation.
 This is done by defining a suitability function, and then some prey preference, consumption and feeding parameters.
 The full format for this is shown